Pereira-lab/QmihR/README.md

 II.
 Compiling and Installing packages:

-MicRNAh Software folder already provides a build.sh script that decompresses and installs all packages.
+QmihR Software folder already provides a build.sh script that decompresses and installs all packages.
 This installation can be performed using:

 	> bash build.sh